Original-Thunderbird/UoM/yr2/COMP23412 Software Engineering 2/README.md

 Java, Eclipse

 ## COMP23412.1 Eventlite
 Given a mere Spring MVC skeleton, develop an EventBrite-like website.
 Following waterfall methodology.

+Major functionalities: Visitors are able to search and view events; Logged-in users can CRUD on events and venues as well as share event to their twitter feed.
+Location of events are marked on map.

 ## 1. Getting Started
 Basically the same as above, just change "Hello MVC" to "Eventlite".